Mechanical Design Technology

 Associate of Applied Science Degree

-Campus: Fond du Lac, Offered as day and part-time evening formats.
-Most courses available at the West Bend campus.
+Campus: Fond du Lac, most courses available at the West Bend campus.

 Graduates find jobs with a variety of manufacturing industries including metal fabrication companies; industrial equipment manufacturers; paper equipment manufacturers; consumer product companies; recreational equipment firms; and tool, die, metal stamping and mold making companies.